How Missing RLS Nearly Killed an Event Ticketing Startup

 TL;DR

-For 6 months, my SaaS had no Row Level Security on Supabase.
+For 6 months, an event ticketing platform had no Row Level Security on Supabase.
 Any user could query any other user's data with basic browser dev tools.
 A technical customer discovered it during a demo.
-We fixed it in hours, but the trust damage took months to repair.
-We nearly lost our biggest potential customer over it.
+The team fixed it in hours, but the trust damage took months to repair.
+The startup nearly lost its biggest potential customer over it.

 Building Fast, Securing Later

-When I started building my SaaS, I chose Supabase because everyone said it was easy.
+When the founder of an event ticketing platform started building the product, Supabase was the obvious choice because everyone said it was easy.
 And it was.
 Database in minutes.
 Auth in an hour.
-I was shipping features faster than ever.
+Features were shipping faster than ever.

-I knew about Row Level Security.
-I'd seen it in the docs.
-But every time I started to configure it, it felt complicated.
-I'd tell myself:
+The founder knew about Row Level Security.
+It was right there in the docs.
+But every time the team started to configure it, it felt complicated.
+The founder kept telling the team:

-"I'll add RLS when we have more users.
-Right now, it's just me and a few beta testers.
+"We'll add RLS when we have more users.
+Right now, it's just us and a few beta testers.
 Security can wait."

-Six months later, we had 200 paying customers and I still hadn't enabled RLS.
+Six months later, the platform had 200 paying customers and RLS still hadn't been enabled.

 The Demo That Changed Everything

-We were doing a demo for a potential enterprise customer.
-Big deal for us.
-Their technical lead was watching as I walked through the product.
+The team was doing a demo for a potential enterprise customer - a major concert venue chain.
+Big deal for them.
+The venue's technical lead was watching as the founder walked through the product.

-About halfway through, she stopped me.
+About halfway through, the technical lead stopped the demo.
 "Can I try something?" she asked.

 She opened browser dev tools, found a network request to Supabase, and modified the query.
 She removed the user ID filter.

-The response came back with data from every user in our system.
+The response came back with data from every user in the system.
 Names.
 Emails.
-Their private project data.
+Their private event data.
 Everything.

 The room went silent.
-She looked at me.
+She looked at the founder.
 "You know this is a critical vulnerability, right?"

-I did know.
-I just hadn't fixed it.
+The founder did know.
+The team just hadn't fixed it.

 Why This Happened